AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 6.10.
 Compensation.
 The Board may establish reasonable compensation for some or all officers and may authorize the Treasurer to reimburse the officers’ expenses incurred in the conduct of WISPA’s business.

 7.1.
 Appointment by Board.
 The Board, or its designee, will appoint all members of Committees of the Board as and when the Board determines.
 Members of Committees of the Board may, but are not required to be, Directors.

 7.2.
 Executive Committee.
 The Executive Committee of the Board will consist of WISPA’s officers and others the Board or its designee may appoint from time-to-time.
-Subject to the supervision of the Board, the Executive Committee will supervise and implement WISPA’s routine activities, including WISPA’s contractual relationships with third parties and WISPA’s internal control procedures, provided that approval of any contract will at all times be reserved to the Board.
+Subject to the supervision of the Board, the Executive Committee will supervise and implement WISPA’s routine activities, including WISPA’s contractual relationships with third parties and WISPA’s internal control procedures.
 The Executive Committee will conduct meetings as directed by the Board and will maintain minutes of its meetings.

-7.7.
+7.4.
 Quorum.
-Members of a committee established by the Board that are present at a duly-called committee meeting will constitute a quorum, provided that the quorum will be not less than two (2) Members of the committee.
+Members of a committee established by the Board that are present at a duly-called committee meeting will constitute a quorum, provided that the quorum will be not less than two (2) members of the committee.

-7.8.
+7.5.
 Voting.
 All decisions by any committee of the Board will be by a majority of those present and voting.
-Each committee Member will have one (1) vote.
+Each committee member will have one (1) vote.

-7.10.3.
-Create a committee of the Board or appoint the Members of committees of the Board; or
+7.7.3.
+Create a committee of the Board or appoint the members of committees of the Board; or

 8.1.
 Classes and Qualifications of Members.
-Subject to modification by the Board, there four (4) classes of Members will consist of the following:
+Subject to modification by the Board, there are four (4) classes of Members which will consist of the following: